 People tend to lose weight quickly if they stick to a keto diet.
 If you want to get leaner, especially around the abdomen, and reap other potential benefits, avoid foods that are high in sugar and carbohydrates.

-OK, remember when you were in grade school and you learned about the food pyramid?
-The bottom tier of the pyramid was starchy carbohydrates, i.e. grains.
-Think: bread, pasta, cereal and rice.
+Remember when you were in grade school and you learned about the food pyramid?
+The bottom tier of the pyramid (the ones you’re supposed to eat the most) was starchy carbohydrates, i.e. grains.

 The inverse of the pyramid, the top level, was fats and oils.
 The servings recommendation for grains was about a dozen servings per day.
 In comparison, the guideline for fats and oils: use sparingly.

-The three macronutrients (or “macros” as they’re better known in the keto community) are fat, protein and carbs.
+Speaking of macronutrients (or “macros” as they’re better known in the keto community), there are three of them: